 An alumnus of the Jindal Global Law School (JGLS) has crowned the Delhi Judicial Services (DJS) Exam 2018.
 The results of the exam were introduced the day before this.
 The DJs Exam is considered one of the most competitive judicial services assessments in u.
 S… Dhankar, a 2016 graduate of JGLS, has topped the 2018 version of the exams with an aggregate rating of 608 out of a possible one thousand marks.

 Speaking to Bar & Bench, Dhankar stated she always knew that she desired to pursue judicial services.

-Like most States, California requires that you pass a government administered license exam before you can hang your shingle to sell insurance.
+Like most states, California requires that you pass a government-administered license exam before you can hang your shingle to sell insurance.
 Besides, you must take up to 52 hours of pre-license training, which, thankfully, can now be done online.
-Separate license exams and training courses are required to sell property and casualty insurance versus life and health policies.
-And, there is mandatory continuing education required every two year renewal period as well as additional, special training classes needed to sell specific insurance products like flood insurance, long term care insurance and annuity investment policies.
+Separate license exams and training courses must sell property and casualty insurance versus life and health policies.
+And, there is mandatory continuing education required every two-year renewal period and additional special training classes needed to sell specific insurance products like flood insurance, long-term care insurance, and annuity investment policies.

 If you plan to thoroughly study the State handbooks, read and read all the materials again from your license course and take a cram course on test-taking, I can almost guarantee you still won’t pass the California Insurance Exam.
 These exams can be tough since they are riddled with confusing and convoluted questions . . .
 The trademark of most government or quasi-government license exams.
 So what does it take to pass?
 Well, that’s what we cover in this article.
 And, there is a method to the madness.